davidebenato/nemtelegrambot/README.md

 npm install --save telegram-node-bot npm install node-persist

-to configure it please edit index.js and change the telegram api key:
+to configure it please edit config.json and change the telegram api key:

-var telegram_key = '280681948:AAHSHszkiaa_4_u9vXXXXXXXXXX'
+Optionally the supernode to which we connect to can be changed as well